chenxiaolong/BCR/README.md

 ## Metadata file

-If the `Write metadata file` option is enabled, BCR will write a JSON file to the output directory containing all of the details that BCR knows about the call.
+If the `Write metadata file` option is enabled, BCR will write a JSON file to the output directory containing all of the details that BCR knows about the call as well as information about the recorded audio.
 The file has the same name as the audio file, except with a `.json` extension.

 The JSON structure is shown in the following example.
-The only fields that are guaranteed to exist are the timestamp fields.
-If the value for a field can't be determined (eg. when a required permission is denied), then it is set to `null`.
+Note that only `timestamp_unix_ms`, `timestamp`, and `output.format.*` are guaranteed to exist.
+If the value for a field can't be determined (eg. when an error occurs or a required permission is denied), then it is set to `null`.

 ```jsonc
 {